 Game of Thrones

-San Juan Gaztelugatxe is a magical place that has been visited by tourists and of course a place of pilgrimage over many centuries but there is nothing like appearing as a filming location in Game of Thrones to boost visitor numbers.
-Scenes for the 7th season of Game of Thrones were shot were it represents Dragonstone, home of the Targaryen dynasty.
+San Juan Gaztelugatxe is a magical place that has been visited by tourists, and of course a place of pilgrimage over many centuries but there is nothing like appearing as a filming location in Game of Thrones to boost visitor numbers.
+In the 7th season of Game of Thrones, it represents Dragonstone, home of the Targaryen dynasty.

 Getting to San Juan de Gaztelugatxe

-It is situated between the the towns of Bakio and Bermeo and the nearest large city is Bilbao.
-There are 3 car parks but due to increasing popularity these can become full at peak times.
+Situated between the towns of Bakio and Bermeo, the nearest large city is Bilbao.
+There are three car parks, but due to increasing popularity, these can become full at peak times.